Omada-Plhroforikis-17o-GEL-13o-GYM/pixel-wheel/README.md

 ### TODO

 MASSIVE TODO
-- ECS re-write
+- ECS re-write [almost complete]

 - Redo the coordinate system, should be similar to pymunk, normal cartesian.
 Renderer will just convert the normal coordinates to the pygame-screen coordinates

-- Abolishing display/window surfaces in RendererProperties
+- Abolishing display/window surfaces in RendererProperties [being worked on for ecs]
 - Update Renderable to hold a method for rendering complex objects (sprite stacking)
 - Camera
 - Renderer [the base part is complete]